-Details about the new BC Park plate are rather scant at the moment.
-All that is known is that proceeds from the sale of the plate will be re-invested into provincial parks and that there will be multiple different designs to choose from once the plates are finally released (in the "coming weeks" we are being advised).
+For our purposes here at BCpl8s.ca, the Strategy advised that proceeds from the sale of the plate would be re-invested into provincial parks and that there would be multiple different designs to choose from once the plates were finally released (which occurred in January 2017).
 As per the Strategy itself:

 To read the government's press release on the "BC Parks Future Strategy", just Click Here!

 Other (US) Parks Plates